 bank account information for payment to the applicant to be used by the Allocation Platform for the purposes of Article 43 paragraph 6;

-financial contact person for invoicing and payment issues, and their contact details (email, facsimile and telephone number) for notifications where required in these Shadow Allocation Rules;
+financial contact person for invoicing and payment issues, and their contact details (email and telephone number) for notifications where required in these Shadow Allocation Rules;

-commercial contact person and their contact details (email, facsimile and telephone number) for notifications where required in these Shadow Allocation Rules;
+commercial contact person and their contact details (email and telephone number) for notifications where required in these Shadow Allocation Rules;

-operational contact person and their contact details (email, facsimile and telephone number) for notifications where required in these Shadow Allocation Rules; and
+operational contact person and their contact details (email and telephone number) for notifications where required in these Shadow Allocation Rules; and

-The list of Bidding Zone borders where the Registered Participant wants to participate in Shadow Auctions and copies of the signed agreements needed with the concerned TSOs or other legal entities depending on the relevant national legislation to be entitled nominate the allocated Transmission for the corresponding Bidding Zone borders as specified in Annex 2.
+The list of Bidding Zone borders where the Registered Participant wants to participate in Shadow Auctions and copies of the signed agreements needed with the concerned TSOs or other legal entities depending on the relevant national legislation to be entitled nominate the allocated Transmission for the corresponding Bidding Zone borders as published on the website of the Allocation Platform.

 A Registered Participant shall ensure that all data and other information that it provides to the Allocation Platform pursuant to these Shadow Allocation Rules (including information in its Participation Agreement) is and remains accurate and complete in all material respects and must promptly notify the Allocation Platform of any change.